 Add text labels

-Text labels added with geom_text
+Text labels added with geom_text will also display using

 the recommended font and style.